 Next time you engage in dialogue, have this at the back of your mind.

 Whether you have satellite-dish ears or regular human ones, there’s no excuse for being a bad listener.
-Just learn to be present.
+Just learn to be present or walk away.

 4. Learn to thrive alone.